berksudan/GCN-Text-Classification/README.md

 Inzva AI Projects #4, Text Categorization Using GCN
 ![Showcase Cover with Photos](docs/pics/showcase_cover_with_photos.jpeg)

+## Abstract
+Our project aims to tackle text classification problem with novel approaches Graph Convolutional Networks and Graph Attention Networks using Deep Learning algorithms and Natural Language Processing Techniques.

 ## Build
 It is applicable for only Linux distros.
 You can update the commands and use the equivalent ones in other distros (Mac, Windows, etc.)